sshanks49/BeanMover/README.md

 -

+# Goal

+The Purpose of this project is to create an arm that is c

 # Planning

 We are going to create a robotic arm that detects something in a specific location and relocates the object to another location.